al-broco/bare-bones-digest/README.md

 * An [Axis M1054](http://www.axis.com/se/sv/products/axis-m1054) camera.
 * [httpbin](https://github.com/Runscope/httpbin) v0.5.

-Testing is basic.
 For each valid combination of qop and algorithm that the server supports a single request has been successfully authenticated.

 bare-bones-digest has been tested with, and is not compatible with, the following servers: